ParkedHampster/Fetal-Health-Classification-Prediction/README.md

 We created a train test split of 80% train and 20% test for comparing our data against.

+Our y values will be the health status of the fetus and our X values will be everything else.
+No need to drop any columns in this case as all of the data seems to be important.

 ## Creating and Validating the Dummy Model
 Our dummy model produces a confusion matrix that looks like the image below.